Funding

 Planned future expenditure

-- Commission 2 days of Music Therapy from September 2021 to enable a greater number of individual’s access and benefit from this provision.
+Extend our commissioning to 4 days of Music Therapy to enable a greater number of learners to access and benefit from this provision.